thegovind/agunblock/backend/README.md

-# AGUnblock Backend
+# gitagu Backend

-This is the backend API for AGUnblock, an open-source utility under Microsoft that helps developers leverage AI agents for their Software Development Life Cycle (SDLC).
+This is the backend API for gitagu, an open-source utility under Microsoft that helps developers leverage AI agents for their Software Development Life Cycle (SDLC).

 ## Features